whitemike889/dagger/tutorial/05-abstraction-for-output.md

 Right now, `HelloWorldCommand` uses `System.out.println()` to write its output.
-In the spirit of dependency injection, let's use an abstraction so that we can remove this _implicit_ dependency on `System.out`.
+In the spirit of dependency injection, let's use an abstraction so that we can remove this direct use of `System.out`.
 What we'll do is create an `Outputter` type that does something with text that's written to it.
 Our default implementation can still use `System.out.println()`, but this gives us flexibility to change that later without changing `HelloWorldCommand`.
 For example, our tests may use an implementation that adds the string to a